aayn/matrix-library/README.md

-# matrix-library
+# MX
-Matrix library for Brain Corp coding challenge.
+A matrix library for the Brain Corp coding challenge.

+## Design Principles

+Following are the principles I tried to follow while designing this library.